future-wd/hugo-responsive-images/readme.md

 ## Usage as a markdown render hook

 By default a markdown render hook template has been included.
 To turn it on set the config params.image.renderHook: true.
-It has been disabled by default as it will break existing pages which have markdown files which reference images in the static folder.
+It has been disabled by default as it may break existing functionality.

 The render hook will only render page resource images - the image path will be relative to the page's markdown file.